AudreyTesson/children-reward/README.md

 # childrens-reward

+## It's a very simple application I've coded for my 2 children when their cards where damaged.
+## The only goal : click to pick a card, and get the reward.

-## random rewards for children, coded to running on my smarthone
+### random rewards for children, coded to running on my smarthone

-## extra simple code, simple to use for my little children, just one click
+### extra simple code, simple to use for my little children, just one click

-## extra features coming soon... (and final translation)
+### extra features coming soon... (and final translation)

 - Ajouter une fonctionnalité pour ajouter ou supprimer des cartes du paquet.